jaibobal/FashionRecSystem/README.md

 4. Download training database from: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small
 5. Store all downloaded images in a folder named 'data', and move this folder into 'ABC'
 6. Run app.py.
 This should create two new files named 'embeddings.pkl' and 'filenames.pkl'
-7. Run main.py.
-This should take you to your localhost website, where the recommendation model should work as expected.
+7. Run main.py through terminal using "$ streamlit run main.py" This should take you to your localhost website, where the recommendation model should work as expected.